In emotional courtroom, DU basketball star Coban Porter makes first public court appearance

 Denver prosecutors Austin Leighy and Mary Krenzen are trying the case for the Second Judicial District.

-Porter waived his 35-day right to a preliminary hearing.
-Judge Beckman scheduled it for April 11 at 8:30 am.
+Porter waived his right to have his preliminary hearing held in 35 days and the judge scheduled the prelim for April 11.